techlore/channel-content/README.md

 We simply don't accept compensation to cover a service.
 We cover things through our own free will and wouldn't want it any other way.

 ## Affiliates
-Affiliate marketing is our largest source of revenue after YouTube's AdSense program.
+Affiliate marketing is our largest source of revenue.

 Affiliate marketing has a bad rep and for good reason.
 They're frequently abused with little transparancy behind their usage and influence on the content you access every day.